Reviewed By James Molloy

 Overall, we give Guts Sports top marks for their website; it’s one of the best in the business in terms of clarity and finding your way around.

-There is no official mobile betting app for Guts Sports that is available to Kiwis, or at least that we could find.
+There is no official mobile sports betting apps for Guts Sports that is available to Kiwis, or at least that we could find.
 We don’t really see this as a major loss, though, as the mobile site is quick, snappy, and easy to get around.
 Sometimes there is no point in an app taking up more storage space on your mobile device if the mobile website works just as well.

 Guts Sports are pretty on the ball with their odds offerings — we were watching a cricket game where it was clear the public sentiment was shifting because the odds changed quite a few times in about ten minutes.